sol-farm/so-defi/README.md

 A set of rust crates for working with DeFi protocols across the Solana ecosystem.

+# Supported Protocols

+* Orca
+* Raydium
+* Atrix

 # Crates

 ## `so-defi-config`

+Configuration parsing create that supports parsing the output from the various API's offered by the following protocols:

+* Orca
+* Raydium
+* Atrix

 Provides helpers for parsing the configuration api's available from Orca, and Raydium.